salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # examples

-- Preview the target org "myOrg" in a desktop environment:
+- Preview the default app for the target org "myOrg" in a desktop environment:
   <%= config.bin %> <%= command.id %> --target-org myOrg
 - Preview the app "myApp" for the target org "myOrg" in a desktop environment:
   <%= config.bin %> <%= command.id %> --name MyApp --target-org myOrg --device-type desktop
-- Preview the target org "myOrg" on an iOS device:
+- Preview the default app for target org "myOrg" on an iOS device:
   <%= config.bin %> <%= command.id %> --target-org myOrg --device-type ios --device-id "iPhone 15 Pro Max"